chrisdroid1/Alpha-X/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-Copyright (C) 2021 TeamAlpha-X
+Copyright (C) 2021 TheAlpha-X

-Poject [Dark bot](https://github.com/Pushpendra6367/Dark-userbot) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Poject [Alpha-X](https://github.com/TheAlpha-X/Alpha-X) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.